 Dyskinetic, or athetotic, CP generally involves impairment of voluntary muscle control.
 People with this form of CP have incomplete or fragmented motor movements often involving bizarre twisting motions, tremors, or exaggerated posturing (athetosis).

-Mixed CP is a combination of the previous two classifications.
+Mixed CP is a combination of the above two types.

 Call Your Doctor About Cerebral Palsy If: